Florian-Katerndahl/TreeSITS-k8s/README.md

 Any additional data used as input to the workflow must be made accessible for containers running inside the cluster prior to execution.
 While the FORCE Community-Cube is mounted as a NFS-share, data such as a vector database used to query the AOI must be uploaded manually.
 To do so, use the `kubectl cp` command.
 Any subdirectories referenced need to exist and the user within a container needs to have write access to the chosen directory.
 Exemplary use is shown below.

-:warning: can be done without `kubectl cp` when using S3 Object storage as it's available from outside the cluster! :warning:

 ```bash
 kubectl cp germany-subset.gpkg default/staging-pod:/input/aoi
 kubectl cp lstmv-v1.pkl default/staging-pod:/input/models